ZhanzhouFeng/Pytorch-Implement-Faster-High-Res-Neural-Inpainting/README.md

   cd Pytorch-Implement-Faster-High-Res-Neural-Inpainting
   # This will use the trained model to generate the output
   python run_your_pic.py --content_path "Path of your picture"
+  # Because sample models we provided was trained on 6000 pictures from dataset Paris StreetView,
+  # We recommend that you use pictures with street views to run the demo.
+  # For your convenience, we provide Street pictures not in the training set for you to run the demo in the folder "For_test"
 ```
 - The results will be in the result fold which including some intermediate results.
 The final reulst will be named as "result".